crabzilla/crabzilla/README.md

 ## How

-The approach is to use functions everywhere within your domain.
+The approach is to use functions [everywhere](crabzilla-core/src/main/java/crabzilla/stack/AggregateRootFunctionsFactory.java) within your domain.
+The [state transitions function](crabzilla-example1/crabzilla-example1-core/src/main/java/crabzilla/example1/aggregates/customer/CustomerStateTransitionFn.java) and the [commands handler](crabzilla-example1/crabzilla-example1-core/src/main/java/crabzilla/example1/aggregates/customer/CustomerCmdHandlerFn.java) are the most related to CQRS ES.
 Ideally your domain model code will be very testable and side effect free.
 Then you will be able to deploy your domain model into a reactive engine built with Vertx.
 This engine provides verticles and components for the full CQRS / Events Sourcing lifecycle.

 ## What